catseye/Chrysoberyl/article/Languages.md

 not been implemented on a computer (or may even be implementable on a computer), and at least one of them is a conlang.

+Many of them are esolangs (TODO: link to something that explains esolangs well here.)

 If it was implemented by Cat's Eye Technologies, but was designed by someone else, it won't be on this list, it'll be here instead: [Language Implementations](Language%20Implementations.md).